molevol-ub/bitacora/README.md

 ##### Notes on BITACORA output

-The obtained proteins could be used for further prospective analyses or to facilitate a more curated annotation using genome annotation editors or, in the case of having a high number of not annotated proteins in the GFF, BITACORA output sequences could also be used as evidence to improve the annotation of automatic annotators as MAKER2 or BRAKER1.
-However, a first validation of the obtained proteins should be performed, more specifically in those obtained newly from genome (taking into account the parameter used to join putative exons, to split putative joined genes or join exons from the same gene).
-In addition, these proteins obtained and assembled from genomic regions are illustrative, but more putative genes (true negatives) could be obtained from the TBLASTN BED file positions discarded for not being identified with the protein domain (i.e. alignments containing introns between two proximal exons could lead not to identify the domain in the protein).
+The identified proteins could be used for further prospective analyses, or to facilitate a more curated annotation using genome annotation editors (such as Apollo).
+In particular, it is recommended to perform a first validation of the new identified proteins when using the close-proximity method.
+Among other aspects, it is important to check the parameter used to join putative exons, or to determine if some models need to be split or joined (erroneous joined genes, or absence of joined exons from the same gene).
+It is important to note that the identified proteins (from the genomic regions) are illustrative, and other members could be encoded in the genome but were not identified (true negatives, i.e. divergent genes that do not match the protein profile).
+We recommend using the parameter BLASTPHMMER=T in order to retain new divergent copies also based on BLASTP alignments.

+In addition, if there are BITACORA identified sequences containing stop codons, codified as “X”, it could be artefactual from TBLASTN hits if they are in the beginning or end of an exon or, otherwise, those genes are probably pseudogenes.

-Such validation to identify putative erroneously assigned proteins (mainly caused by the inclusion of contaminant sequences in the query database) could consist in aligning all proteins and checking the MSA, constructing the phylogeny of the gene with related species or the gene family; doing a reduced blast with NCBI-nr database or obtaining structural particularities of the proteins (i.e. characterizing protein domains as transmembrane domains, signal peptides...).
-See our manuscript Vizueta et al. (2018) for an example of such analyses.
+A validation to identify putative erroneously assigned proteins (mainly caused by the inclusion of contaminant sequences in the query database) could consist in aligning all proteins and checking the MSA, constructing the phylogeny of the gene family including related species; doing a reduced blast with NCBI-nr database or obtaining structural particularities of the proteins (i.e. characterizing protein domains as transmembrane domains, signal peptides, etc.).
+See Vizueta et al. (2018) for an example of such analyses.

-In particular, BITACORA full and genome mode is also designed to facilitate the gene annotation in editors as Apollo.
-For that, the use of the following files would be useful:
+In particular, BITACORA full and genome mode is also designed to facilitate the gene annotation in editors as Apollo (Figure 2).
+For that, the use of the following files would be useful (see an example in Documentation/example_Apollo.png):
 -	Original GFF3
 -	Final GFF3 with curated models for the annotated proteins
-- BED file from TBLASTN search
+-	BED files from TBLASTN search

-If sequences contain stop codons, codified as “X”, it could be artifactual from TBLASTN hits if they are in the beginning or end of an exon or, otherwise, those genes are probably pseudogenes.

-Nonetheless, again, new proteins identified from unannotated genomic regions should be properly annotated using genome browser annotation tools such as Apollo, or could be used as evidence to improve the annotation of automatic annotators as MAKER2 or BRAKER1.
-We estimate an approximate number of them which could be used for prospective analyses.

 ## 8. Example